material-components/material-components-android/docs/components/AppBarLayout.md

 them.
 This design pattern is called "Lift On Scroll" and can be implemented by setting `app:liftOnScroll="true"` on your `AppBarLayout`.

+By default, `AppBarLayout` assumes that the scrolling view it should use to determine its lifted state is a direct sibling of it.
+If that is not the case, you may specify the scrolling view it should use to make this determination by using the `liftOnScrollTargetViewId` attribute.

 Note: the `liftOnScroll` attribute requires that you apply the `@string/appbar_scrolling_view_behavior` `layout_behavior` to your scrolling view (e.g., `NestedScrollView`, `RecyclerView`, etc.).